Skip to main content

 [1, 2, 3, 4]

-Returns a slice of the given array, from the specified index up to, and including the last object.
+Returns a portion of the array starting from the specified index through the last element.

 Input